peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.mat4lookat'></a>
 ### (static) H3DU.MathUtil.mat4lookat(viewerPos, [lookingAt], [up])

-Returns a 4x4 matrix that represents a camera view, transforming world space coordinates, shared by every object in a scene, to coordinates in <i>eye space</i>
+Returns a 4 &times; 4 matrix that represents a camera view, transforming world space coordinates, shared by every object in a scene, to coordinates in <i>eye space</i>
 (also called <i>camera space</i> or <i>view space</i>).
 This essentially rotates a "camera"
 and moves it to somewhere in the scene.
 In eye space:<ul>